Feyerabend/cc/ch07/addition/signals/README.md

 are present in a signal and in what proportion, turning a time-domain waveform into a *frequency-domain spectrum*.

-[^sinusoids]: A sinusoid is a mathematical curve—specifically the sine $ \sin $ or cosine $ \cos $ function--that describes a continuous, smooth oscillation.
+[^sinusoids]: A sinusoid is a mathematical curve—specifically the sine or cosine function--that describes a continuous, smooth oscillation.
 In signal processing, sinusoids are the fundamental "building blocks" of all complex signals.